Call for Workshops

 • Workshop format specification (in-person preferred)

-• Description of shared tasks and participant estimates
+• Description of shared tasks and participant estimates (optional)

 • Special requirements and technical needs